-Bruxism, also known as teeth grinding, can be a common sign of a temporomandibular disorder (TMD), commonly called TMJ, and frequently goes unnoticed until it causes damage to the teeth or painful symptoms begin to be experienced.
+Bruxism, also known as teeth grinding, can be a common sign of a temporomandibular disorder (TMD).
+Commonly called TMJ, it frequently goes unnoticed until it causes damage to the teeth or painful symptoms begin to be experienced.
 Most patients grind their teeth during sleep and are unaware that they are doing so in many cases.

 Dr. Scott Finlay, a highly trained dentist in the field of complex bite disorders, often notices the signs of teeth grinding when patients are examined during preventive care visits: